PURPOSE OF VIDEOUROLOGYTM

 A Word document must be provided that contains the following:

-This statement should disclose any commercial associations during the last two years that might create a conflict of interest in connection with the video.
+This statement should disclose any commercial associations during the last three years that might create a conflict of interest in connection with the video.
 See “Author Disclosure” under “Legal Aspects” for more details.)

 This step has two parts: upload your video at http://videos.liebertpub.com.
 You will then receive instructions via email to select three thumbnail images to include in the final submission.
 You will be guided through this process by three emails in total; the first confirms your successful video upload to the system.
 The second asks you select the three thumbnail images (a URL is provided in this email to view the video and select the thumbnails; do NOT select a thumbnail of a PowerPoint slide.)
 You will then receive a third and final email with the video review URL that you will include in your submission in the next step, Step 2.

 After you receive the series of emails, go to http://mc.manuscriptcentral.com/videourologyto upload the Word file portion of your submission.
 If you do not already have an account in Manuscript Central, you will need to create one.
 After logging in to the system, you will be prompted for various information about your submission.

 All videos related to minimally invasive surgery, and advanced open surgical techniques will be considered.
 Videos related to surgical anatomy, embryology, physiology, pathology, or radiology of conditions of interest to surgeons are also acceptable.

 Authors are strongly encouraged to provide references with their video, if applicable.
 References will help acknowledge the video as a contribution to the literature.
 In addition, any previous presentation of the video or abstract should be stated as a reference.
 Publications citing the video will automatically be linked.
 References should be presented in the following style: